taesoosong/taesoosong.github.io/_pages/about.md

 - How housing construction impacts displacement and exclusion of low- and moderate-income households in Los Angeles and San Francisco (published in [_Journal of American Planning Association_](https://doi.org/10.1080/01944363.2024.2319293), co-authored with Karen Chapple)
 - How novel big data sources can help us better study household residential mobility (accepted for publication in _Cityscape_, co-authored with Alex Ramiller, Madeleine Parker, and Karen Chapple)
 - Whether there are increasing investor purchases of naturally occurring affordable housing (NOAH) stocks in California and how they might relate to neighborhood change and renter displacement (co-authored with Carolina Reid)
-- Whether upzonings in New York City have resulted in the displacement of low-income renters (co-authored with Jenna Davis, Karen Chapple)
+- Whether upzonings in New York City resulted in the displacement of low-income renters (co-authored with Jenna Davis, Karen Chapple)

 Second, I am also deeply interested in the profound demographic shift towards **greater ethnic diversity in American and Canadian cities** with a focus on Asian populations.
 This growing trend requires an updated understanding of how policy and planning impact patterns of housing access and segregation beyond the white-black binary paradigm.
 Recent projects that examine this issue include:
 - How provincial foreign buyer taxes, in response to international capital inflows into housing markets, impact rental market affordability in British Columbia and Ontario in Canada (submitted to a journal)